speedment/speedment-doc/pages/speedment_examples.md

 ...
 ```

-When we are working with very small tables, we could use an alternate method where values are mapped in from another table for each iteration.
-In this example we will print out all films that are in the English language:
+If you are working with very small tables, an alternate method can be used where values are mapped in from another table for each iteration.
+The following example will print out all films that are in the English language:
 ``` java
     languages.stream()
         .filter(Language.NAME.equal("English"))